Gerald M. Levin

-Gerald M. "Jerry" Levin (born May 6, 1939) is an American mass-media businessman.
+Gerald "Jerry" Levin (May 6, 1939 – March 13, 2024) was an American media businessman.
 Levin was involved in brokering the merger between AOL and Time Warner in 2000, at the height of the dot-com bubble, a merger which was ultimately disadvantageous to Time Warner and described as "the biggest train wreck in the history of corporate America."

 Early life and education

-Levin was born in Philadelphia, Pennsylvania to a Jewish family of Russian and Romanian origins.
+Levin was born in Philadelphia, Pennsylvania, to a Jewish family of Russian and Romanian origins.
 His father was a "butter-and-eggs man" and his mother was a piano teacher.
 He lived as a child in the suburbs of Philadelphia, in Upper Darby and then Overbrook Hills.
 After graduating second in his class at Lower Merion High School, where he was named to the Honor Society, he attended Haverford College.
 He graduated from the University of Pennsylvania Law School in 1963.